legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 Seems almost magical, doesn't it?
 Like we cheated the universe by taking a detour through frequency space!

-Now here's the real kicker—how much time does this whole process actually take?
+Now how much time does this whole process actually take?

 To calculate the Fourier transform, we use an algorithm called **FFT (Fast Fourier Transform)**.
 This beautiful algorithm calculates the Fourier transform in O(N log N) time using a divide-and-conquer approach.
 If you're curious about the nitty-gritty details of how FFT works its magic, you can dive deeper at [cp-algorithms.com](https://cp-algorithms.com/algebra/fft.html).